reinforcement-learning-kr/pg_travel/README.md

 Change the hyperparameters according to your preference.

-### 3. Observe Training
+### 3. Tensorboard

 We have integrated [TensorboardX](https://github.com/lanpa/tensorboardX) to observe training progresses.
-* Note that the results of trainings are automatically saved in `runs` folder.
+* Note that the results of trainings are automatically saved in `logs` folder.
-* TensorboardX is the Tensorboard like visualization tool for Pytorch.
+* TensorboardX is the Tensorboard-like visualization tool for Pytorch.

 Navigate to the `pg_travel/mujoco` folder
 ~~~
-tensorboard --logdir runs
+tensorboard --logdir logs
 ~~~

 ### 4. Trained Agent